DarthStrom/DarthStrom.github.io/README.md

-# Blog
+# Holocron

-This is the blog for [holocron.darthstrom.com](http://holocron.darthstrom.com/blog)
+This is the blog at [holocron.darthstrom.com](http://holocron.darthstrom.com/)